 You should clean your garden fork regularly to ensure it lasts as long as possible.
 Soil left on the shaft and head may cause wood to rot and metal parts to rust.
 Clean all dirt from the tool after use.
 You can do this with a wire brush; however, really caked-on mud may require the use of hot soapy water as well.
 Leave the fork to dry after cleaning.

 Some people keep a bucket of sand mixed with a little linseed oil in their shed.
 They then push each of their tools into this bucket after use and this protects the metal from rust.

 You should also be careful to only use your fork for work that is suitable.
 Garden forks are not designed to dig up rubble or large tree roots and you may damage your tool if you attempt such heavy jobs.

-How do I take care of the wooden handle on my garden spade?
+How do I take care of the wooden handle on my garden fork?

-Twice a year, in spring and autumn, sand the handle with a medium grit sandpaper and then rub a generous amount of linseed oil into the wood to create a protective, waterproof barrier.
-Make sure you store wooden handled tools in a cool, dry place.
+Twice a year, in spring and autumn, sand the handle with a medium-grit sandpaper.
+Then, rub a generous amount of linseed oil into the wood to create a protective, waterproof barrier.
+Make sure you store wooden-handled tools in a cool, dry place.

 If your wooden handle breaks, you can usually buy a replacement part.
 These can be simply fitted, usually with just a couple of screws.

 Forking the soil can be done in the winter to prepare your garden for the spring.
 It should be done on soil around shrubs or other plants where a spade would disturb the roots.
 It will aerate the soil and improve its health.